Corporate tax in Canada: Alberta

 On June 29, 2020, Premier Jason Kenney announced that the corporate tax rate would be lowered to 8% from 10% on July 1, 2020.

 Historically, during World War II, the provinces had temporarily ceded some of their provincial tax regulations to the federal government in "exchange for "tax rental" payments".

 In the early 1960s, Alberta, and most of the provinces "entered into bilateral Tax Collection Agreement[s] (TCA) with the federal government in respect of their income taxes on individuals."

 In response to the unpopular policies of then Prime Minister of Canada, Pierre Elliot Trudeau—specifically the National Energy Program—in 1981, Alberta withdrew from the centralized corporate tax administration—the TCA.
 This represented the "rejection of federal control over tax policy-making".

 In the 2010s, the Alberta Chamber of Commerce "advocated a return to the harmonized corporate base, citing in particular a 2006 Ontario study estimating that Ontario businesses would save $90 million annually in tax, and an additional $100 million annually in compliance costs."

 Québec

 Québec has three levels of corporate tax rates—the rate for the first level is c.
 3% to 5%, for the second level it is 11.50%, and for the third level it is 11.50%.

 Corporate tax avoidance

 Prior to the 1990s, corporations minimized interprovincial taxes by "locating income in provinces with lower rates."

 General Anti-Avoidance Rule (GAAR)

-Effective on September 13, 1988, the Canadian federal government's General Anti-Avoidance Rule (GAAR) was introduced as a section of the Income Tax Act.
+Effective on September 13, 1988, the Government of Canada's General Anti-Avoidance Rule (GAAR) was introduced as a section of the Income Tax Act.
 In 2005, the federal GAAR, "was substantially amended to apply to a wider array of abusive transactions" and the amendments were retroactive to 1988.